Huguitis/aoi.js-documentation/src/functions/util/isHoisted.md

 | roleID      | integer  | role ID of the role you want to check if it's hoisted or not                          | yes      |
 | guildID?     | integer  | the guild id of the guild where you want to check if the role is hoisted or not          | no       |

-### Please note that your bot has to be in the server in order for the function to work.
+### Please note that your bot has to be in the server in order for this function to work.

 ## Example